What's your hourly rate for frugal activities?

 Shopping with coupons is a popular frugal shopping strategy.
 It really is a good way to save money.
 You can begin saving money with coupons simply by devoting a small amount of your time to the process.

-During an average week, you will have devoted about two hours to clipping and filing coupons, browsing sale circulars, and creating a shopping list.
+During an average week, you will have devoted about an hour to clipping and filing coupons, browsing sale circulars, and creating a shopping list.
 By using coupons, buying sale items, using store loyalty cards, and possibly taking advantage of rebates, you could save $25, $30, or possibly more on your weekly shopping trip.
-That translates into an average pay of around $12 to $15 per hour for the time you spent preparing for a frugal shopping adventure.
+That translates into an average pay of around $25 to $30 per hour for the time you spent preparing for a frugal shopping adventure.
 While you won't actually receive cash in hand in that amount, that is money that can remain in the budget and will be available for future use or savings.

 I usually shop at local stores where I'm familiar with their sale cycle and can plan my shopping accordingly.
 However, once in a while, it pays to take advantage of great deals at a different store.
 Recently, I knew I would be driving through a town with a different grocery store from those I usually shop at.
 I had acquired a loyalty card while passing by on a previous trip because I knew that at times this store offered great "buy 1, get 1 free," "buy 1 get 2 free," or even some "buy 2 get 3 free" deals.
 I spent about 30 minutes checking their circular online, going through my coupon file, and making a shopping list.
 As it turned out, this store had items that I had free product coupons for but couldn't find the product locally.
 Using coupons and taking advantage of their fantastic "freebies," I bought over $100 worth of groceries, pet food, and household supplies for $54.
 The return on that 30 minute pre-shopping time invested was great.